-Stephen Kessler is a writer living in California.
-He is the author of ten books of original poetry, sixteen books of literary translation, three collections of essays, and a novel, The Mental Traveler.
+Stephen Kessler is the author of a dozen books of original poetry, sixteen books of literary translation, three collections of essays, and a novel, The Mental Traveler